Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Unread notifications have a blue dot besides them
 * Can change profile pictures
 * Students can now decide to receive email notifications or not ( for admin notifications )
+* Profile pictures can be seen in every avatar

 # Bugs:
 * Responsiveness is wonky